-Students will be supported beyond the classroom, through a vast network of careers, information and guidance, in association with a house system, form tutor and the Sixth Form team.
+Students will be supported beyond the classroom, through a vast network of careers information and guidance, in association with a form tutor and the Sixth Form team.
 Students will be assisted with their well-being in addition to their academic studies.
 “I soon settled into Harlington Sixth Form after moving here, the students are all friendly and welcoming and the staff are all very supportive when extra help and guidance is needed.”– Josh McGhee

 4. Enrichment opportunities

 We have a range of activities that students are encouraged to participate in, for example:

 - Sixth Form charities

 - Peer mentoring

 - Music concerts

 'During my time at Harlington I had the great opportunity to involve myself in the many activities that sixth form has to offer.
 Whether you like drama, sports, helping people through mentoring, or even being part of a big team that organises events and charity fundraising- I can assure you that there is something for everyone to get involved in!'

 ‘Lots of opportunities to develop yourself through the various positions available (Head Girl)’ – Neha Shah